Adaptavant/AW-Code-Standards/javascript/README.md

 Please refer the [link](https://eslint.org/docs/user-guide/configuring) to learn more about ESLint configuration and [extending](https://eslint.org/docs/user-guide/configuring#extending-configuration-files).

-We recommend to use .eslintrc file, which helps us to extend multiple config incase of if have both es5 and es6 code base.
+We recommend using .eslintrc file, which helps us to extend multiple configs, in case of if we have both ES5 and ES6 code base.
 [For more details](https://eslint.org/docs/developer-guide/shareable-configs#using-a-shareable-config)

 Eg. folder Structure:

     ├── .app
       ├── v1                        # Source files
         ├── legacy                  # Legacy files
           ├── code.js               # Old code base
           ├── .eslintrc             # Configuration file